Beretta 3032 Tomcat: Specifications

 Beretta 3032 Tomcat tip-up barrel.

 Variants

 The model 3032 Tomcat is available in an "Inox" variant, with stainless steel barrel and slide and the frame anodized for a similar aesthetic.
 For a short time, a titanium-framed model was also available.
 Previously, Beretta offered a variant of the Tomcat possessing tritium night sights referred to as the "Alley Cat," which was discontinued in the late 2000s.
 In 2020, Beretta began offering a "Covert" model with wooden grip panels and a factory threaded barrel (2.9 in).

+In 2024 the 30X Tomcat variant was introduced with a number of improvements, notably a stronger frame, a magazine release placed by the trigger guard, a 35% lighter trigger pull, and an extended 8 round magazine (which can be reduced to 7 rounds by fitting the spring and baseplate from a 3032 Tomcat magazine).